ISISComputingGroup/ibex_developers_manual/Upgrading-to-MySQL-8.md

 ### 2. Download MySQL 8.0 (zip, not installer)

-Go to [the MySQL download page](https://dev.mysql.com/downloads/mysql/) and download the latest stable version of mysql 8.0 as a zip file
+Go to [the MySQL download page](https://dev.mysql.com/downloads/mysql/) and download the latest stable version of mysql 8.0 as a zip file.

+Alternatively, version `8.0.15` is in the kits area under `..\CompGroup\ICP\MySQL`.

 ### 3. Unzip MySQL 8 to `C:\Instrument\Apps\mysql`